chanman33/Admiti/README.md

+CW:

+Admiti is a webdesign practice project based on an AI language tutor concept app.

+Practice project using ReactJS and GatsbyJS.
+Customized a Themeforest template from SuperProps.

 # Installation

 After downloading the file from Themeforest, You will find SuperProps.zip file.
 Then unzip the SuperProps.zip and run the following commands on SuperProps folder to get started with the project.